adrianbarbic/astro-forestry-starter/src/content/pages/index.md

 published: true
 page_name: Homepage
 seo:
-  title: Aviato - The highly rated tech incubator
+  title: The highly rated tech incubator
-  description: 'Aviato - The incubator that is most likely to see you succeed. '
+  description: 'The incubator that is most likely to see you succeed. '

 ---